|GPS||N 33 00 27.4 W116 27 19.6|

 |Length||11.1 miles one way|

-Site Location and Description: This is a beautiful and really fun, moderately difficult trail to drive.
+Site Location and Description: This is a beautiful and really fun, moderately difficult off-road trail to drive.
 You cross through a remote canyon, traverse some tight switchbacks; a few of which you may need to back up and three-point turn into them with longer wheelbase vehicles.
-You will need a high clearance vehicle due to some uneven and rocky terrain.
+You will need a high clearance vehicle due to some uneven and rocky terrain on this overland trail.

 This is a nice afternoon adventure as it has so many varied types of topography and vegetation to feast your eyes on as you drive.
 The view from the top of the canyon is also spectacular.
 We didn’t see anyone else while up there and thoroughly enjoyed the desert bloom and peace.